aliasimkazmi/manuals/onboarding.md

 ## As an organization

-There is many ways your organization can join or support a workshop:
+There are many ways your organization can join or support a workshop:

 ```{figure} img/participate_organization.png
 ---